Stopping wildlife trafficking in its tracks

 In order to learn these techniques and contribute to the wider body of knowledge, Karamahmutoğlu decided to map the isotope profiles of a number of grazing animals in the Buffelsfontein Game and Nature Reserve, the 1,600 hectare private reserve where the Wildlife Forensic Academy is located in South Africa.
 By determining their isotopic makeup, this could be compared with the isotopes of similar species found in other geographic locations around the country and create a more complete map of the region’s isotope values.

 Starting in December 2023, Karamahmutoğlu sampled the tissue from bone, teeth, feather, dung and keratin from a range of grazing and browsing animals and some birds that had either died naturally on the reserve, or been hunted.
 These came from rhinos, zebra, kudu, springbok, two species of wildebeest, giraffe, eland, two tortoise species and three birds.
-She then took the samples to the Stable Light Isotope lab at the University of Cape Town (UCT) Department of Archaeology, where she spent four months to doing isotope ratio mass spectrometry analysis.
+She then took the samples to the Stable Light Isotope lab at the University of Cape Town (UCT) Department of Archaeology, where she spent four months doing isotope ratio mass spectrometry analysis.

 Isotopes: another layer of knowledge in the fight against wildlife trafficking